 Immersing myself in the world of mind-body health ended up being a lifeline for me in a season of despair.
 It reminded me to fight for mental and physical wholeness, to advocate for myself when I was drowning.
 And out of this dark and painful season emerged a clear vision for the work I do today.

-4. And now in this new season as I slowly build a business, and my kids fly the nest, I am being challenged to growth like never before.
 I loosen my grip on what feels safe and familiar so that I can step into the unknown.
-I make peace with uncertainty, learn new skills, and sit with anxiety as I put words to paper and hit send.
+I make peace with uncertainty, learn new skills, and sit with discomfort.
 I ignore the call to hurry and make the choice to be present to each ordinary day.
-Each purposeful step of the way.